 You can get overload protection with this product.
 If it detects an overload in the system, it automatically shuts off the heating system.

 It’s easy to use.
 There’s a kickstand that you can use to prop the product upright.
 There are also plenty of accessories that come with it.
 You get 12 different accessories that you can use for peeling off paint that you have heated up.

 Many customers also like how ergonomic it feels.
 It doesn’t feel awkward to use.
-The grip is comfortable, and the entire hand gun doesn’t weigh too much.
+The grip is comfortable, and the entire handgun doesn’t weigh too much.
 It’s also compact, so it’s not a problem to store.

 This product comes with a 3-year limited warranty.
 If you encounter issues with its parts and mechanisms, you can get the manufacturing company to repair or replace it.

-Many customers like how solidly-built it feels.
+Many customers like how solidly built it feels.
 While the heat gun itself is made from plastic material, it is a heavy-duty one, so it is unlikely to get damaged easily.

 2. Master Appliance HG-751B Professional Heavy Duty Heat Gun

-We recommend investing on this heat gun if you are working on bigger projects.
-It has industrial heating capacity, perfect for those projects that will require you to use heat guns longer.
+We recommend investing in this heat gun if you are working on bigger projects.
+It has an industrial heating capacity, perfect for those projects that will require you to use heat guns longer.
 Contractors and even homeowners who need to do a lot of work at home will find this a great addition to their tools.